nicogig/worsecrossbars/README.md

 ## Installation

-To get started, pull this repository in your environment.
+To get started, download the package from the Releases tab.
 Then, install using

 ```
-python3 -m pip install .
+python3 -m pip install worsecrossbars-x.x.x-py3-none-any.whl
 ```

-In the repository's root folder.
+In the folder where you downloaded the file.

 ## Quick Start